VEZY/PlantBiophysics.jl/docs/src/simulation/mtg_simulation.md

 ## Multiscale Tree Graph

-The Multiscale Tree Graph, or MTG for short is a data structure that help represent a plant topology, and optionally its geometry.
+The Multiscale Tree Graph, or MTG for short is a data structure that helps represent a plant topology, and optionally its geometry.

-The OPF is a file format that helps store an MTG with geometry onto the disk.
+The OPF is a file format that stores an MTG with geometry onto the disk.
 Let's read an example OPF using `read_opf()`, a function from the `PlantGeom` package:

 ```@example usepkg
 using PlantGeom